CMPSC350-Computational-Narrative-F2024/final-product-audreyblarr/writing/reflection.md

 ## Contextualizing

 My work fits my understanding of the course, as I had to use trial and error, as well as many different prompting techniques, to ensure the images I generated were as accurate as possible.
 Through altering my prompt and seeing how it impacted the results, I was able to find a prompt structure that worked best for me.
 I was also able to generate images that together tell a narrative story.
-The images portray the story of an orange cat named Clementine that runs and jumps in a field of flowers, meets a butterfly, then begins to interact with the butterfly.
+The images portray the story of an orange cat named Clementine that runs and jumps in a field of flowers.
 My final take-away from participating in this project was that even the smallest edits to a prompt can create an entirely new generation, and even running the same prompt twice creates different images.
 It's important to understand exactly what keywords trigger my intended results, and how to incorporate those keywords into many different types of prompts, all intending to create something different that contributes to the overall narrative.